rafaelmvargas/front-end-intermediate-midterm/README.md

 }, [section]);
 ```

-Note we've added `section` to the previously empty array.
+Note we've added `section` to the previously empty useFetch dependencies array.
 The array allows you to determine when the effect will run.
 THe empty array caused the effect to run once after the component rendered.
 When we add a piece of state or a prop to the array the effect will run whenever that state or prop changes.

 `.catch` has also been added at the end of the promise chain to log any errors that might occur.